-Made up of both councillors and external members, the Committee has an independent chair and is responsible for ensuring that members and officers of the Council conduct their business to the highest standards as set out in the Council's Member Code of Conduct.
+Made up of both councillors and external members, it is responsible for ensuring that members and officers of the Council conduct their business to the highest standards as set out in the Council's Member Code of Conduct.

 18. Audit and Risk Committee